 sun exposure - UV light weakens collagen that keep pores tight.

-If you are interested in different treatments of acne, check my previous blog but meanwhile please let me know what do you do to minimise the appearance of your pores and make your skin look smoother?
+If you are interested in different treatments of acne, check my previous blog but meanwhile please let me know what do you do to minimize the appearance of your pores and make your skin look smoother?

 Leave me a comment :-)